-1. Ensure there is sufficient time available to monitor alerts.
-Without monitoring and interpretation of alerts, the data provided by the system can be at best wasted and -- at worst -- disrupted (if network access is blocked for a user that requires it).
+- Ensure there is sufficient time available to monitor alerts.
+Without monitoring and interpretation of alerts, the data provided by the system can be, at best, wasted and, at worst, disrupted -- if network access is blocked for a user that requires it.

 Choosing to implement NAC can drastically improve an organization's network security posture by allowing for greater control over what devices are accessing the network, and what they are granted access to.
-By effectively sandboxing untrusted parties (such as visitors or third parties) into protected areas of the network, the risk of an intentional or accidental breach can be reduced.
+By effectively sandboxing untrusted parties, such as visitors or third parties, into specific network segments, the risk of an intentional or accidental breach can be reduced.

-Consider whether the main benefits of NAC -- such as greater control over BYOD, more granular access to network shares and better protection against APTs -- is worth the investment.
+Consider whether the main benefits of NAC -- such as greater control over BYOD and IoT, more granular access to network shares and better protection against APTs -- is worth the investment.
 Take into account that implementing NAC not only requires upfront expenditure, it also entails ongoing investment in the form of additional licenses, training, monitoring of the NAC system and responding to alerts.